vyku/is210_lesson_02/README.rst

 and without any violations (reported in the build status).
 There will be automated tests for this assignment to provide early feedback on program code.

-When you have completed this assignment, please post the link to your pull request in the body of the assignment on Blackboard in order to receive credit.
+When you have completed this assignment, **post the link to your pull request in the body of the assignment on Blackboard** in order to receive credit.

 .. _GitHub: https://github.com/